Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Introduction

 Prior work on infinite-dimensional HMMs includes discrete-time models based on Dirichlet and Pitman--Yor processes \citep{beal2001infinite, gael2008infinite, chatzis2010infinite, caron2017generalized} and filters for Fleming--Viot diffusions \citep{papaspiliopoulos2016conjugacy, ascolani2023smoothing}.
 Here we pursue a continuous-time formulation with latent dynamics given by a two-parameter Poisson--Dirichlet (PD) diffusion \citep{petrov2009, walker2009countable, feng2010some}.
 This class, which arises in coalescent theory and population genetics \citep{costantini2017wright, griffiths2024dual}, captures power-law clustering but remains largely unexplored in the context of Bayesian nonparametrics.

-We therefore propose a new class of infinite-dimensional HMMs where the latent process evolves as a PD diffusion and the observations are unlabelled partitions.
-These partitions record cluster frequencies without identities (see Section~\ref{sec:partition-structures}) and arise naturally in clustering, social networks, and population dynamics.
+We therefore propose a new class of infinite-dimensional HMMs in which a PD diffusion governs the latent dynamics while observations take the form of unlabelled partitions.
+This formulation separates latent evolution from combinatorial observation structure, allowing inference without label tracking and making the model well suited to clustering, social networks, and population dynamics (see Section~\ref{sec:partition-structures}).

 A motivating example is the \textsc{Infectious} dataset \citep{isella2011s}, which records time-varying contact networks via wearable sensors.
 Grouping individuals by connected components yields a sequence of unlabelled partitions, as shown in Figure~\ref{fig:infectious}.
 We revisit this dataset in Section~\ref{sec: application}.